 What is Sattu ka Paratha?

-The best definition will be it’s a unleavened bread, pan fried and stuffed with roasted gram filling.
+The best definition will be it’s unleavened bread, pan-fried and stuffed with roasted gram filling.

 To prepare Sattu grains like barley, Bengal Gram is dry roasted.
 Traditionally in an iron pan, the grains and sand were roasted.
 Finally, after sieving the grains they are ground into fine flour.